uapi-group/specifications/specs/discoverable_partitions_specification.md

 identified root, `/usr` or `/var/` partition unless the intention is to overwrite an existing operating system that might be installed.

-An *installer* _may_ omit creating entries in `/etc/fstab` for root, `/home/`, `/srv/`, `/var/`, `/var/tmp` and for the swap partitions if they use these UUID partition types, and are the first partitions on the disk of each type.
+An *installer* _may_ omit creating entries in `/etc/fstab` for root, `/usr/`, `/home/`, `/srv/`, `/var/`, `/var/tmp` and for the swap partitions if they use these UUID partition types, and are the first partitions on the disk of each type.
 If the ESP shall be mounted to `/efi/` (or `/boot/`), it may additionally omit creating the entry for it in `/etc/fstab`.
 If the EFI partition shall not be mounted to `/efi/` or `/boot/`, it _must_ create `/etc/fstab` entries for them.
+Similar requirements apply to the XBOOTLDR partition.
 If other partitions are used (for example for `/usr/local/` or `/var/lib/mysql/`), the installer _must_ register these in `/etc/fstab`.
-The `root=` parameter passed to the kernel by the boot loader may be omitted if the root partition is the first one on the disk of its type.
-If the root partition is not the first one on the disk, the `root=` parameter _must_ be passed to the kernel by the boot loader.
+The `root=` parameter passed to the kernel by the boot loader may be omitted if the root partition is the first one on the disk of its type, or if the OS claims ownership over it as described above.
+Otherwise, the `root=` parameter _must_ be passed to the kernel by the boot loader.
 An installer that mounts a root, `/usr/`, `/home/`, `/srv/`, `/var/`, or `/var/tmp/` file system with the partition types defined as above which contains a LUKS header _must_ call the device mapper device "root", "usr", "home", "srv", "var" or "tmp", respectively.
 This is necessary to ensure that the automatic discovery will never result in different device mapper names than any static configuration by the installer, thus eliminating possible naming conflicts and ambiguities.

-An *operating* *system* _should_ automatically discover and mount the first root partition that does not have the no-auto flag set (as described above) by scanning the disk containing the currently used EFI ESP.
-It _should_ automatically discover and mount the first `/usr/`, `/home/`, `/srv/`, `/var/`, `/var/tmp/` and swap partitions that do not have the no-auto flag set by scanning the disk containing the discovered root partition.
-It should automatically discover and mount the partition containing the currently used EFI ESP to `/efi/` (or `/boot/` as fallback).
-It should automatically discover and mount the partition containing the currently used Extended Boot Loader Partition to `/boot/`.
+An *operating system* _should_ automatically discover and mount the root partition as described above, unless the no-auto GPT flag is set, by scanning the disk containing the currently used EFI ESP.
+It _should_ automatically discover and mount the appropriate `/usr/`, `/home/`, `/srv/`, `/var/`, `/var/tmp/` and swap partitions that do not have the no-auto flag set by scanning the disk containing the discovered root partition.
+It should automatically discover and mount the currently used EFI ESP to `/efi/` (or `/boot/` as fallback).
+It should automatically discover and mount the currently used Extended Boot Loader Partition to `/boot/`.
 It _should not_ discover or automatically mount partitions with other UUID partition types, or partitions located on other disks, or partitions with the no-auto flag set.
 User configuration shall